 Whichever method you choose, it's important to understand your responsibilities.
 For those who are self-employed or let out UK property, paper submissions can be complicated as they involve additional forms and documentation.

-With the 31 October paper return deadline fast approaching, Mike Parkes from GoSimpleTax explains how best to prepare for Self Assessment tax return submission and file with confidence.
+Mike Parkes from GoSimpleTax explains how best to prepare for Self Assessment tax return submission and file with confidence.

 1. Be conscious of the deadline